fashberg/WThermostatBeca/README.md

   discovery_prefix: homeassistant
 ```

-#### Use a persistant MQTT-Broker
+#### Use a persistent MQTT-Broker

 You should use a persistent MQTT-Broker, keeping all retained messages during reboot/restart.
 HASS integrated MQTT broker is not persistent.
-Otherwise all autodiscovered messages are getting lost and you have to reboot all devices, to send HASS autodiscover messages again!
+Otherwise all autodiscovered messages are getting lost and you must reboot all devices, to send HASS autodiscover messages again!
 See: <https://www.home-assistant.io/docs/mqtt/discovery/>

 Example for users of mosquitto, file mosquitto.conf: